Applied Computer Science

 This course provides a comprehensive introduction to the concepts underlying the architecture and implementation of modern operating systems with Java.

-This course provides a comprehensive introduction to the principles underlying the foundation of modern programming languages, including functional and object-oriented languages.
-It introduces implementation issues and covers C, C++, Java, Ada, ML, Haskell, Scheme, Prolog, and other languages.
+This course is an introduction to the broad field of programming languages and provides a comprehensive introduction to the principles underlying the foundation of modern programming languages, including functional and object-oriented languages.
+It introduces implementation issue and covers C, C++, Java, Ada, ML, Haskell, Scheme, Prolog, and other languages.
+You will study material on implementation issues, the theoretical foundations of programming languages, and a large number of exercises.
+This course will bridge to similar courses and to the theoretical study of programming languages.

 This course provides a professional understanding of the value and uses of network architecture to improve a business’ overall performance.
 This course provides students with a synthesis regarding the ways in which firms should develop network architecture to improve communications, data management, storage, and application accessibility.
 The course concentrates on providing the tools needed for mastery of enterprise network architecture concepts and terms, which are important for all managers.
 This course is designed for students who want an overview of network management and architecture within a competitive business environment.
 The course demonstrates how to manage network architecture; communications systems; and information systems processes.